cysouw/diathesis/text/c13_zumInfinitive.md

 ### Prepositional subordination {#sec:zuminfinitive-subordination}

 Verbs with governed prepositions show many characteristics of a *Präpositionsinfinitiv*.
 However, they are classified here as a different kind of constructions.
-By definition (see [@sec:prepositions-identifying-governed-prepositions]), governed prepositions allow for a biclausal subordinate construction with *da(r)+Präposition*, like with *reden über* 'to talk about' [@next a].
+By definition (see [@sec:prepositions-identifying-governed-prepositions]), governed prepositions allow for a biclausal subordinate construction with *da(r)+Präposition, dass…*, like with *reden über* 'to talk about' [@next a].
 Alternatively, most governed prepositions also allow for a similar construction with a subordinate *zu‑Infinitiv* [@next b].
-As a third alternative, only the infinitive can be used [@next c], leading to a construction very close to a *Präpositionsinfinitiv*.
+As a third alternative only the infinitive can be used [@next c], leading to a construction very close to a *Präpositionsinfinitiv*.

 ::: ex
 - Sein Vater redet darüber, dass Rauchen ungesund ist.